Applications open for Summer 2022

 Costs & Scholarships

-Health insurance through Rothberg is mandatory for the program.
+Health insurance through Rothberg is mandatory for the in-person program.

-The Australian Friends of the Hebrew University of Jerusalem provides financial assistance on the basis of academic merit, financial need or communal involvement.
+The Australian Friends of the Hebrew University of Jerusalem may provide financial assistance on the basis of academic merit, financial need or communal involvement.
 If you wish to apply for financial assistance, please fill out an online form.

 For Further Information